Why do I specialise / My commitment to you

-As a specialist counsellor, I can provide you with the right therapy for your needs.
+As a fully qualified BACP registered private counsellor, I can provide you with the right therapy for your needs.
 I do not chose which approach to use at our first meeting, but after studying our conversation and your needs.

 I work within these therapies; Psychoynamic, Person Centred and to a lesser amount Cognitive Behavioural (usually known as CBT) .

 Person Centred is a non-judgemental approach where we aim is to provide reassurance and encouragement as the clients “relocate” their thoughts which may be affecting their personal and social relationships.

 Psychodynamic looks further back in the life of the clients to bring to light instances that may be affecting them today, and to help rationalise them.

 CBT (Cognitive Behavioural Therapy) is a counselling approach which focuses on how your thoughts and attitudes affect your feelings and behaviour.

 My primary counselling room is in a largish house in the country near Pangbourne.
 This is a peaceful, safe and tranquil setting.